3ee-Games/prompts/README.md

-# Engineering Prompts for Stable Diffusion 📝
+# Stable Diffusion Prompts for Image Generation 📝

 A comprehensive guide to crafting effective prompts for stable diffusion.